laipn/company-fit/README.md

 > "When power sensitized teams are confronted with organizational change, internal power struggles are a likely consequence. " - [The dysfunctions of power in teams: A review and emergent conflict perspective](https://www.sciencedirect.com/science/article/pii/S0191308517300084)

-Therefore re-orgs should be minimized to as little as necessary.
-The right number could vary from company to company.
+Therefore re-orgs should be minimized, thouogh the minimum healthy number could varies.
 The test here is to see if employees in a re-org understand the reason for that re-org.
 If employees do not possess a good rationale for that re-org, then the assumption is that the re-org was likely unhealthy.

-**Question** for manager: "How often have you experienced a re-org that caused you to lose or gain a report?"
+**Question**: "How often does the average employee experience a re-org that affects their day-to-day life?
+For example who they work with or if their manager's manager reports has changed."

 - [ ] Once a 1 year
 - [ ] Once every 2 years
 - [ ] Once every 3 years
 - [ ] 3+ years

-[^min_reorg] Large re-orgs rarely matter to ICs because they'll continue reporting to the same line-manager.
-Average manager to ratio is about 1:10 so any re-org with more than 1000 people won't affect ICs usually.

 If < 3 years then: **Follow Up**: "What was the reason for your last reorg?"

 - [ ] Assesee could not recall the reason
 - [ ] Assesse did recall the reason.
 - [ ] N/A

-If assesee did recall the reason:

-**Follow Up**: "What was the goal (explicit or implicit) in your last re-org?

-*Background*

-Constant re-orgs are a sign of bad management as it indicates that teams were not able to organically self-organize to resolve a problem.
-Similarly in SREs if a service is constantly failing SLOs an incident is often declared which requires a [blame-free](https://sre.google/sre-book/postmortem-culture/) Post-Mortem.
-The same is rarely true for re-orgs or failure-to-deliver in general.

-**Question**:

-Answers:
+If reason was recollected:

 - [ ] To better align with a business need
 - [ ] No explicit goal was stated
 - [ ] Implicit goal was inferred <_Provide details_>
 - [ ] Other. <_Provide details_>

-*if no stated goal*, **Follow up** :  "Did the re-org involve any kind of post-mortem on why the previous organization failed?"

-If there was a stated goal, **Follow Up*** : "What were the success criteria to determine if the re-org was successful?"
+*if no reason*, **Follow up** :  "Did the re-org involve any kind of post-mortem on why the previous organization failed?
+What were the success criteria to determine if the re-org was successful?"

+- [ ] No post-mortem
 - [ ] No criteria
 - [ ] Qualitative success criteria. <_Provide Details_>
 - [ ] Quantifiable success criteria (KPI). <_Provide Details_>